anderssandstrom/ecmccomgui/README_gui.md

 6. The motor can be stopped by pressing the "STOP" button (or in worst case CNEN button (not good for electronics) or E-Stop button).

-## FFT GUI window
+## FFT Plugin GUI
-A simple tool, [ecmcFFTMainGui.py](ecmcFFTMainGui.py), to visualize the calculated spectrum, rawdata and also plugin controls can be found in the tools directory.
+A simple tool, [ecmcFFTMainGui.py](ecmcFFTMainGui.py), to visualize the calculated spectrum, rawdata and controls for a ecmc [FFT plugin](https://github.com/anderssandstrom/e3-ecmcPlugin_FFT) is included in this repo.

 The GUI connects to the plugin records over pypics framwork.

 Example: ecmcFFTMainGui.py help printout
 ```